 Unfortunately, I can not offer complimentary one-on-one fragrance recommendations via email, due to time limitations.
 If you would like to discuss a fee for this kind of individual consultation, please contact me through my Contact page.

-I’m calling this site “Perfume Professor” partly as a wink to my graduate school years.
-Back then, we were all expected to become tenured professors of art history.
-I eventually found that my path lay in another direction.
-I also realized that my research skills and my curiosity about cultural context have enriched my lifelong enjoyment of perfume.
+I’m calling this site “Perfume Professor” partly as a wink to my graduate school years, since my research skills and my curiosity about cultural context have enriched my lifelong enjoyment of perfume.

 What’s my favorite perfume?
-It’s impossible for me to pick just one, but a few of my all-time favorites and most-worn fragrances are Caron Bellodgia, Diptyque L’Ombre dans L’Eau, Guerlain Après L’Ondée, Byredo Rose Noir, L’Artisan Parfumeur Mûre et Musc, and Frédéric Malle Lipstick Rose.
+It’s impossible for me to pick just one, but a few of my all-time favorites and most-worn fragrances are Caron Bellodgia, Diptyque L’Ombre dans L’Eau, Guerlain Après L’Ondée, Byredo Rose Noir, and Frédéric Malle Lipstick Rose.